BrentMShanahan/Coding-Samples/README.md

 Video of simulation running:
 https://www.youtube.com/watch?v=SFQe_J960_0

-HemisphereOutlineGeometry.js - Definition of vertices and indices for hemisphere geometry in webGL based CesiumJS.
+HemisphereOutlineGeometry.js - Definition of vertices and indices for hemisphere volume and outline geometry in webGL based CesiumJS.